ra1han/aspnet-core-identity/README.md

 # Demo 3
 In this demo I added JWT token support on top of Demo 2.
-Details in this blog post - [coming soon]
+Details in this blog post - https://www.codeproject.com/Articles/1217608/ASP-NET-Core-Identity-Supporting-JWT-Token-for-Use

 # Demo 4
 In this demo I built an Angular 4 project to use the JWT token to Login and access secured api endpoints.
-Details in this blog post - [coming soon]
+Details in this blog post - https://www.codeproject.com/Articles/1218180/Angular-User-authentication-using-JWT-token